Deep Generative model that uses physical quantities to generate and retrieve solar magnetic active regions: Data

 \section{Data}

 We use Space-weather HMI Active Region Patches (SHARPs)\citep{bobra2014} for this work.
-We acquire about 44,000 patches of radial magnetic field on the solar surface (we use time sequences of \textbf{1839} unique patches).
+We acquire 49,552 patches of radial magnetic field on the solar surface, which corresponds to time sequences of \textbf{1839} unique patches from May, 2010 to July, 2023 in 12 minute cadence.
+We use the \texttt{Quality} flag to get rid of bad samples.
 The patches are in cylindrical equal area projection.
 It must be noted that the SHARPs come in various sizes, and to make them ready as input to deep learning models we interpolate the patches to the same image size of $128 \text{~pix} \times 128 \text{~pix}$.
-We also scale the value of magnetic field, dividing by 1000 G, and clipping values to the range $[-1, 1]\times 1000\mbox{ G}$.
+As more than 97\% of the images were bigger than the size $128\times128$ the resizing was done by area filtering getting rid of the aliasing effect, and the rest ($<3\%$) of images (smaller than $128\times128$) were resized through bilinear interpolation.
+We note that this upsampling operation with bilinear interpolation potentially causes smoother gradients and weaker fields than they would be on an image of original size 128$\times$128.